 Retirement is about the alignment of two things: money and values.
-When deciding if you should retire, that means you have to know if you can afford to (the money side) - and you have to know what retirement means to you (the values side).
+When deciding if you should retire, determine the type of lifestyle that you want to live and if you can afford it.

-Just because you’ve reached retirement age and might be eligible for a pension or for Social Security, that doesn’t mean you should retire.
+Just because you’ve reached retirement age and might be eligible for a pension or for social security doesn’t mean you should retire.
 Maintaining a comfortable lifestyle means different things to different people.
 For example, if retiring today could be accomplished but you would need to downsize your home, car and overall lifestyle, would you do it?
-Some people absolutely would while others would prefer to work longer if it means maintaining a higher standard of living in retirement.
-The question is not can you retire but how much do you need to save to have the kind of retirement you want?
+Some people would, while others would prefer to work longer if it means maintaining a higher standard of living in retirement.
+The question is not can you retire, but how much do you need to save to have the kind of retirement you want?

-It would be nice if there were a simple answer that would tell you how much you need to retire, but everyone is different, and the right amount for you may be drastically different than the right amount for your neighbor.
-You’ll need to work through your numbers to calculate out how much you need to afford YOUR desired retirement.
-That's the only number that matters.
+It would be nice if there were a simple answer that would tell you how much you need to retire, but everyone is different, and the right amount for you may be drastically different than for someone else.
+Work through your numbers with the help of a financial planner to calculate the amount that you need to afford your desired retirement.

-- First, estimate your total annual spending.
-Include periodic expenses like dental work and home repairs.
+- Estimate your total annual spending, including periodic expenses like dental work and home repairs.

-- Add up all your potential sources of income in retirement.
-Be sure to look at how much more income you may get by claiming Social Security at a later age, or waiting to collect your pension until a later age.
+- Add up all of your potential sources of income in retirement.
+Be sure to look at how much more income you may receive by claiming social security at a later age, or waiting to collect your pension until a later age.

 - Be realistic about how much you can withdraw from personal savings and investments.
 Withdraw too much, too fast, and you risk running out of money too soon.
 Be cautious about using academic rules of thumb.
-Those don't always work so well in the real-world.
+They don't always work so well in the real world.

 - Don't be shy about seeking professional help.
 Retirement is a big decision and many of the decisions you'll make are permanent.
 A qualified retirement planning expert can help you come up with a projection based on realistic assumptions.

-If you go through your financial projections and determine you can’t afford retirement, then you shouldn’t retire.
-Instead you should explore ways to save more, or find work you enjoy so it doesn’t feel as work-like.
+If you go through your financial projections and determine you can’t afford retirement, it's probably too soon.
+Instead, explore ways to save more money, or find work you enjoy, so it doesn’t feel like work.
 Revamping your career may allow you to work longer and accumulate the funds you'll need.

-If your finances are lined up to support a comfortable retirement your next item on the “should I retire” quest is to explore the softer side of retirement – what it means to you.
+If your finances are lined up to support a comfortable retirement, your next item should be to define what retirement means to you.

 As an alternative to traditional retirement, look for ways you can “try out” retirement.
-Does your current situation offer part-time work, or a sabbatical?
-Can you take a long leave of absence?
-Retirement is a major life change just like moving, marriage, or a job change so plan on going through an adjustment period.
-The more time you spend thinking about and planning for retirement the more likely you’ll be able to shout out “Yes, I should retire now!”
+Perhaps your current situation offers part-time work or a sabbatical.
+Maybe you can you take a long leave of absence.
+Retirement is a major life change just like moving, marriage or a job change, so plan on going through an adjustment period.
+The more time you spend thinking about and planning for retirement, the more likely you’ll retire at the right time.